Stanford Student Sponsored Outreach

 Stanford Student-Sponsored Outreach

-Stanford's student chapter of the Optical Society of America is active in outreach to K-12 students and teachers.
-We offer hands-on demos and exhibits at Stanford's Community Day and at professional development programs for local high school physics teachers.
-Stanford students interested in optics are invited to participate
+Stanford's OSA/SPIE student chapter is active in outreach to K-12 students and teachers.
+We offer hands-on demos and exhibits at the Bay Area Science Festival and at professional development programs for local high school physics teachers.

 SWE sponsors a number of K-12 outreach programs, including Exploring New Worlds, Middle School Outreach, and Junior Engineering Technical Society (JETS) competitions called Tests of Engineering, Aptitude, Mathematics and Science (TEAMS).

-Stanford ESP provides a fun and affordable educational experience for high school students through academic and non-academic classes taught by student volunteers at Stanford.
+Stanford ESP provides a fun and affordable educational experience for middle and high school students through academic and non-academic classes taught by student volunteers at Stanford.
 Stanford Splash! runs twice per year on a weekend.
 Stanford students can run their own classes, sharing their knowledge and creativity with kids.

-The Stanford Polymer Collective (SPC) is an interdisciplinary student group that strives to fulfill every aspect of its name.
-SPC has identified a need for a more unified and connected resource network for polymer researchers on Stanford’s campus.
-We hold regular meetings that range from student research talks, industry site tours, and invited speaker presentations.
-In order to enhance the university and local community, we organize outreach events to educate the public about the exciting realm of polymer-based materials that we interact with every day.
+The Stanford Polymer Collective (SPC) holds regular meetings that range from student research talks, industry site tours, and invited speaker presentations.
+We organize outreach events to educate the public about the exciting realm of polymer-based materials that we interact with every day.

 Stanford women teach and inspire Bay Area high school girls to explore Computer Science and Engineering.
 Students learn coding basics, build exciting projects, and develop strong relationships with mentors in the field.
 The group hosts Code Camp, Brain Busters and several smaller events throughout the year, including workshops and company tours.